EricKeenan/iceSheetsClimateIC2Tutorial/README.md

 1. Implement download notebook.
 2. Implement plotting notebook.
 3. Add all modules to ICESat-2 environment and then export toICESat-2.yml
+4. Update and test `test_ICESat-2_environment.ipynb"
-4. Push to github.
+5. Push to github.
-5. Test on external machine.
+6. Test on external machine.